Raze vs Cypher matchup in Valorant

 The Duelist (Raze) vs Sentinel (Cypher) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Raze's Duelist abilities serve different purposes than Cypher's Sentinel kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Duelist abilities interact with Sentinel counterplay is essential for maximizing your agent's potential.
 Raze's Duelist toolkit may excel at certain aspects while Cypher's Sentinel kit counters others.
-The Raze advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Cypher advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Raze has favorable matchups against 16 agents and unfavorable matchups against 6 agents in Valorant.
-Raze's strongest matchup is against Phoenix with a 77.8% win rate.
-The most challenging matchup is Tejo at 33.3% win rate.
+Raze has favorable matchups against 13 agents and unfavorable matchups against 9 agents in Valorant.
+Raze's strongest matchup is against Deadlock with a 62.5% win rate.
+The most challenging matchup is Waylay at 37.5% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Raze matchup win rates and combat stats in Valorant (Patch 12.01)
+Raze matchup win rates and combat stats in Valorant (Patch 12.04)

 Opponent